dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-environment-variables.md

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/Environment Variables/DBT_ENV_SECRET.png" title="DBT_ENV_SECRET prefix obfuscation"/>

 **Note**: An environment variable can be used to store a [git token for repo cloning](/cloud-environment-variables#clone-private-packages).
 We recommend you make the git token's permissions read only in order to practice good security hygiene.
-If a user were to unintentially write the environment variable storing the token to the database, the token would be exposed.
+If a user were to unintentionally write the environment variable storing the token to the database, the token would be exposed.

 ### Special deployment environment variables